A male teenager is feeling more depressed at night.

 If you’re struggling with depression or depression symptoms, Charlie Health is here to help.

-Our virtual Intensive Outpatient Program (IOP) offers more than once-weekly support for young people with complex mental health conditions, including those dealing with severe depression, postpartum depression, or other mood disorders like bipolar disorder.
+Our virtual Intensive Outpatient Program (IOP) offers more than once-weekly support for teens and adults with serious mental health conditions, including those dealing with severe depression, postpartum depression, or other mood disorders like bipolar disorder.
 Charlie Health’s expert clinicians can craft a personalized treatment plan to address your specific depression symptoms.
 All of our plans involve a combination of individual therapy, family therapy, and group sessions.

 Fill out our short form to learn more about Charlie Health and get started today.